 Industrial Development

 Yorkville encourages the development and growth of the industrial and manufacturing base within the City.
-A healthy industrial sector can improve the quality of lives for all residents and business within a community.
-Industrial uses generate employment to residents, offer goods to local commercial businesses, and consistent property tax income for the City.
+A healthy industrial sector can improve the quality of life for all residents and businesses within a community.
+Industrial uses generate employment for residents, offer goods to local commercial businesses, and provide consistent property tax income for the City.
 While Yorkville is largely a residential community, the City has prioritized expanding its industrial sector to increase employment opportunities and diversify its tax base.

 There are three main areas within the City where industrial and manufacturing properties exist and may develop: